The majority of diets and other weight loss plans work on the basis of reduced calorie intake and increased energy output.

 How Many Calories should I be Eating per Day for my fast weight loss plans?

 Are there Scientific Studies that support the Theory of NOT eating at Night?

-Will drinking Alcohol regularly lead to weight gain?
+Will drinking Alcohol regularly lead to weight gain or fast weight loss?

 As mentioned earlier, there is a lot of conflicting medical evidence regarding weight gain and alcohol consumption.
 However, according to a 2005 study by Suter entitled ‘Is Alcohol Consumption a risk factor for Weight Gain and Obesity?’